rakeshshriwas/angular-interview-questions/README.md

          }
          ```
 243. ### What is NgZone?
-     Angular provides a service called NgZone which creates a zone named `angular` to automatically trigger change detection when the following conditions are satisfied.
-     1. When a sync or async function is executed.
-     2. When there is no microTask scheduled.
+     Angular provides a service called NgZone.
+NgZone tells Angular when something has changed in the app so it should update the UI.
+It tracks async tasks like setTimeout, HTTP requests, Promises, etc., and triggers change detection 	     		 automatically.

+	 **Two important methods**

+	 - ngZone.run()
+	 - ngZone.runOutsideAngular()